BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-05-25-what-im-playing-no-73.md

 Beyond Good & Evil is one of those games I remember seeing ads for or maybe reading an article in a magazine about it back when it came out in 2003, but that was the extent of my knowledge of it.
-Some time ago, it was being given away for free on UPlay, and I finally added a copy to my library!
+Some time ago, it was being given away for free on Uplay, and I finally added a copy to my library!

 <figure class="half center">
     <a href="https://i.imgur.com/Kqj6ApL.jpg"><img src="https://i.imgur.com/Kqj6ApLm.jpg" alt="Beyond Good &amp; Evil title screen"/></a>